-GENERAL EVENT INFORMATION
+GENERAL EVENT INFORMATION:

-CHECK-IN
+CHECK IN

-Winter Camp Troop Check-in will be conducted from 5:30 pm till 10:00 pm on Friday evening at the Burton Center within Camp Lions (Base Camp).
+Winter Camp Troop Check-in will be conducted from 5:30 pm till 10:00 pm on Friday evening at the Burton Center within Camp Lions.
 Do not arrive early, there will be no one to check you in, you may NOT enter the campsites prior to check-in.

-For the safety of Scouts walking through camp, only vehicles pulling troop trailers are allowed beyond the yellow gates inside Base Camp.
+For the safety of scouts walking through camp, only vehicles pulling troop trailers will be allowed in camp.
 The trailer must be unhooked and parked in the designated area adjacent to your campsite.
 No Troop trailers are to be parked past the wooden post located inside the campsites.
 Tow vehicles are to be immediately moved to the front parking lot.
-All other vehicles are to stay in the parking lots and any addition gear or Scouts will have to hike in or can utilize one of the FEW available carts, located at the Burton Center.
+All other vehicles are to stay in the parking lots and any addition gear or scouts will have to hike in or can utilize one of the FEW available carts.
 Your cooperation is greatly appreciated.